Careers & Internships

 Position Overview

-• Work Hours – Full Time (some evenings, weekends, and holidays as needed)
+• Work Hours – Full Time (some evenings, weekends and holidays as needed)

-• Compensation – Salary $60,000, based on experience
+• Compensation – Starting salary $55,000, based on experience

 • Benefits – Generous separate paid vacation and sick time as well as paid holidays; Medical insurance (90% employer paid); Life and short term disability insurance (100% employer paid); Dental and Vision insurance (employer sponsored); Employer matched Simple IRA retirement plan; Reimbursements for professional development (including licensure and continuing education); Travel/Mileage reimbursements; Bonuses and other employee incentives